KSchoenleber/urbs/doc/implementdoc/equ-process.rst

 processes from exceeding their maximal possible change in activity from one time step to the next.
 The constraint states that absolute power gradient must be less than or equal to the maximal power gradient :math:`\overline{PG}_{yvp}` parameter (scaled to capacity and by time step duration).
+The mathematical explanation of this rule is given in :ref:`theory-min`.

 In script ``model.py`` the constraint process throughput gradient rule is split into 2 parts and defined and calculated by the following code fragments: